• Skip to main content

 Like so many much-loved recipes everyone has their own ideas about the right or wrong way to make Jambalaya.
 Additionally, there are as many opinions about what ingredients should be in a “classic” or “traditional” recipe.

-We like to think that they’re all right.
-Not just in the case of jambalaya, but with gumbo, with fried chicken, biscuits and brownies.
+We like to think that they're all right.
+Not just in the case of jambalaya, but with gumbo, with she crab soup, biscuits and tomato gravy.
 We like to embrace the differences and the people who made them different.

 In the end we will leave the answer to that question up to you.
 One definition of the word classic is “remarkably and instructively typical”.
 I guess time will tell, but this jambalaya recipe seems to check that box nicely.